Easter is just around the corner, and the Easter Bilby is busy preparing to visit!

 The Australian Dental Association asks that all families use moderation when enjoying their Easter treats and remember to take care of their teeth.

-At Your Gold Coast Dentist, we agree, and to help you get through the Easter holiday we offer the following information and tips to help you navigate the season.
+At Your Gold Coast Dentist in Parkwood, we agree, and to help you get through the Easter holiday we offer the following 6 tips for keeping your teeth healthy during Easter.

 Easter and Sugar